-James L. Dolan serves as the Executive Chairman and Chief Executive Officer of both the Company and Sphere Entertainment and as the Executive Chairman of MSG Sports.
-James L. Dolan also currently serves as Non-Executive Chairman of AMC Networks.
-In addition, Gregg G. Seibert serves as a Vice Chairman of the Company, MSG Sports, Sphere Entertainment and AMC Networks and Charles F. Dolan serves as Chairman Emeritus of AMC Networks concurrently with his service on our Board.
-Furthermore, nine of the members of our Board also serve as directors of Sphere Entertainment, nine serve as directors of MSG Sports and five serve as directors of AMC Networks, including our Executive Chairman and Chief Executive Officer, who serves as Non-Executive Chairman of AMC Networks.
-There is no overlap of Class A Directors between Sphere Entertainment and the Company.
+James L. Dolan serves as the Executive Chairman and Chief Executive Officer of each of the Company, Sphere Entertainment and MSG Sports, James L. Dolan also currently serves as Non-Executive Chairman of AMC Networks.
+In addition, Laura Franco serves as the Executive Vice President and General Counsel of both of the Company and Sphere Entertainment, Gregg G. Seibert serves as a Vice Chairman each of the Company, Sphere Entertainment, MSG Sports and AMC Networks and Charles F. Dolan serves as Chairman Emeritus of AMC Networks concurrently with his service on our Board.
+Furthermore, nine of the members of our Board also serve as directors of Sphere Entertainment, nine serve as directors of MSG Sports and three serve as directors of AMC Networks, including our Executive Chairman and Chief Executive Officer, who serves as Non-Executive Chairman of AMC Networks.
+Further, our Secretary, Mark C. Cresitello, also serves as Secretary of Sphere Entertainment and MSG Sports.
 We refer to these persons as "Overlap Persons."
 The Overlap Persons may have actual or apparent conflicts of interest with respect to matters involving or affecting each company.
 For example, there will be the potential for a conflict of interest when we, on the one hand, and Sphere Entertainment, MSG Sports, and/or AMC Networks and their respective subsidiaries and successors, on the other hand, look at certain acquisitions and other corporate opportunities that may be suitable for more than one of the companies.
 Also, conflicts may arise if there are issues or disputes under the commercial arrangements that will exist between an Other Entity and us.
 In addition, certain of our directors and officers continue to own stock and/or stock options or other equity awards of an Other Entity.
 These ownership interests could create actual, apparent or potential conflicts of interest when these individuals are faced with decisions that could have different implications for our Company and an Other Entity.
-See the section entitled "Certain Relationships and Related Party Transactions - Certain Relationships and Potential Conflicts of Interest" in the Company's Information Stateme
+See the section entitled "Certain Relationships and Related Party Transactions - Certain Relationships and Potential Conflicts of Interest" in the Company's Definitive Proxy Statement filed with the SEC on October 26, 2023 for a discussion of certain procedures we have instituted to help ameliorate such potential conflicts that may arise.

-Our overlapping directors and officers with Sphere Entertainment, MSG Sports and/or AMC Networks may result in the diversion of corporate opportunities to Sphere Entertainment, MSG Sports and/or AMC Networks, and other conflicts and provisions in our amended and restated certificate of incorporation may provide us no remedy in that circumstance.
+Our overlapping directors and officers with Sphere Entertainment, MSG Sports and/or AMC Networks may result in the diversion of corporate opportunities to Sphere Entertainment, MSG Sports and/or AMC Networks, and other conflicts, and provisions in our amended and restated certificate of incorporation may provide us no remedy in that circumstance.